American History

 Steamboats have since long gone yielding to cars, plains and trains, but the river is still actively used to deliver cargo such as grain and coal.

-According to the information sign at the visitor centre in Prescott, Wisconsin, if you live in the US and have eaten bread or cereal today or turned on a light bulb, chances are the grain in your food and the coal-producing your electricity were shipped on the Mississippi River.
+According to the information sign at the visitor centre in Prescott, Wisconsin, if you live in the US and have eaten bread or cereal today or turned on a light bulb, chances are the grain in your food and the coal producing your electricity were shipped on the Mississippi River.
 This is how much the river is being used today.

-A number of cargo barges pass the river every day.
+Several cargo barges pass the river every day.
 A single towboat pushes about 15 barges at a time.
 A load of each barge is equivalent to 15 jumbo train cars or 58 semi-trailers.
 The main cargo is grain which includes corn, wheat, barley, oats, and rye as well as iron, coal, petroleum, fertilizer, and sugar.
 If you have time, watch barges passing through a lock, you won't regret it.

 A whole bunch of small towns and villages that look like one another dot the shoreline of the river.